dallinwebb/academic-kickstart/content/author/admin/_index.md

 Dallin Webb is a Data Analyst Intern at BYU Pathway Worldwide.
 His interests include using tools such as SQL, Power BI, R and the tidyverse libraries to identify and understand problems and opportunities.

-His work currently includes cleaning data in R and developing Power BI dashboards for the many great teams at BYU Pathway Worlwide.
+His work currently includes cleaning data in R and developing Power BI dashboards for the many great teams at BYU Pathway Worldwide.
 In his free time, he learns statistics, participates in [#tidytuesday](https://twitter.com/search?q=tidytuesday), and attends useR meetups.